 Check out this quick & easy tree art activity for preschoolers!
 Use it to study Kandinsky or even save this fun idea for your next orchard or winter theme!
 You’re definitely going to want to check it out!

-This is it, y’all!
+This is it, friends!
 Our last Winter in the Woods post!
 And today, we’re focusing on this fun preschool tree art with the little guy!
 If you missed it, don’t forget to check out last week’s toddler sensory tray.

 I’ve been trying to share what we’re up to with each of the little kids as well as some of what they’re doing together.
 After all, it can be a challenge to homeschool mixed ages.